 The Company's risk management system ("RMS") is a key element of the overall system of risk governance of the Company and its corporate culture.
-The RMS is a framework which is designed and applied to manage risk across Lemonade.
-The RMS sets out Lemonade's risk management objectives, core risk management principles and overall risk strategy.
+The RMS is a framework which is designed and applied to manage risk across Lemonade Insurance N.V..
+The RMS sets out the Company's risk management objectives, core risk management principles and overall risk strategy.
 Its objective is to allocate risk responsibilities across all business activities and to inform the Company's business strategy.
-In general, Lemonade endeavors to identify, monitor, manage and mitigate risk through the use of internal authorization procedures, by setting appropriate risk limits, by using risk limit monitoring systems and through adherence to contingency plans.
+In general, Lemonade Insurance N.V. endeavors to identify, monitor, manage and mitigate risk through the use of internal authorization procedures, by setting appropriate risk limits, by using risk limit monitoring systems and through adherence to contingency plans.